Projects & Studies

 Phase 2: SHA will design and construct the core elements of the interchange, which include the bridge, a roundabout, and the exit and entrance ramps to and from MD 5.
 The signals on MD 5 will be removed.
 The new option (see alternate 3 in maps) will include a park & ride in this phase.
 The park & ride will be located on the east side of MD 5.
 The park & ride will provide bus service and a possible light rail station in the future.
 A modification to alternate 3 shown in the maps is that MDSHA will not extend their work to US 301 but will stop halfway between.
 The reconstruction of the rest of Brandywine Road to US 301 will be done by others.

-Coordination with the MD 5 Corridor Study Team is ongoing to determine the best phasing for their project in regards to future improvements all along MD 5.
+Coordination with the MD 5 Corridor Study Team and the Maryland Transit Administration (MTA) is ongoing to determine the best phasing for their projects in regards to future improvements all along MD 5.

 Funded Year :